How can we help you?

 You have the right to have any offers of settlement reviewed by an attorney.

-The mother had a long hospital stay.
-She underwent months of rehabilitation.
+Most of the family recovered from the crash injuries.
+But Mrs. Smith had a long hospital stay, and months of rehabilitation.
 Through her hard work and the support of her family, she has made a successful recovery, although she has some permanent disabilities.

-Kevin Coluccio obtained a 1.6 million dollar settlement to provide the family with necessary resources for her care, and to hold the company and its driver accountable.
+Attorney Kevin Coluccio obtained a 1.6 million dollar settlement to provide the family with necessary resources for her care, and to hold the company and the truck driver accountable.